Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/The Adventurers' District/The House of Whispers.md

 ## Rumors

-- Oberon Nightshade is said to have once been part of a secret organization that spied on the ruling elites of Goldfall, but the group mysteriously disappeared years ago.
 - Ivy Duskwood has been seen leaving the inn at strange hours, often returning with bags of documents marked with unidentifiable symbols.
 - Thorn Blackmask was once captured by a rival spy network but escaped with a vital piece of intelligence that he now guards jealously.
+- It is said that The House of Whispers was once under the ownership of a mysterious figure, but they vanished without a trace.
+Some claim that Vespera Morn has been linked to the disappearance of the former proprietor.
+- Vespera Morn’s loyalty to any cause is questionable; some believe she serves a higher, secretive organization that seeks to control the flow of information throughout Goldfall.